How Does Motorcycle Body Armor Work? Better Advanced Protection for Your Body, Find Out 6 Key Ways.

-As a participant in the Amazon Associates and other Programs, agvsport.com may earn a commission from qualifying purchases.
+As a participant in the Amazon Associates and other programs, agvsport.com may earn a commission from qualifying purchases.
+LEARN MORE.

-First, What Is Motorcycle Body Armor?
+What Is Motorcycle Body Armor?

 How-Does-Motorcycle-Body-Armor-Work-agvsport (2)

-Body armor is simply motorcycle protective equipment made from a combination of hard thermoplastic resins for the outer shell and resilient foam liners to absorb the energy and shock from the impact of a crash.
+Motorcycle body armor is simply protective equipment made from a combination of hard thermoplastic resins for the outer shell and resilient foam liners to absorb the energy and shock from the impact of a crash.
+The foam linings are made from high-tech compounds that are capable of absorbing large amounts of energy in case of an impact and then rebound for a second or even third impact.

-• Replacement Armor: These are armor paddings that go into armor pockets on jackets, shorts, and pants, among other motorcycle clothing.
+• Replacement Armor: These are armor paddings that go into armor pockets on jackets, shorts, and pants among other motorcycle clothing.
 Replacement armor pads are designed to improve your gear’s original armor pads.

 • Strap-On Armor: These are body armor pads that are worn on your body.
 Frequently used in off-road riding and track racing such as motocross.